-This hiring authority enables a Hiring Official to appoint an eligible 30% or more disabled veteran to any position for which the veteran is qualified, there is no grade level limitation.
+This hiring authority enables a hiring official to appoint an eligible 30 percent or more disabled veteran to any position for which the veteran is qualified; there is no grade level limitation.
 Initial competitive service appointments are time-limited (e.g., temporary or term appointment), but must last more than 60 days; however, a veteran can acquire permanent status at any time during the time-limited appointment.
-Individuals placed under this hiring authority are subject to a 1-year probationary period.
+Individuals placed under this hiring authority are subject to a one-year probationary period.

 Eligibility applies to the following categories of veterans who separated under honorable conditions:

-• Disabled veterans who were retired from active military service with a service-connected disability rating of 30% or more; and
+- Disabled veterans who were retired from active military service with a service-connected disability rating of 30 percent or more; and

-• Disabled veterans rated by the VA as having a compensable service-connected disability of 30% or more.
+- Disabled veterans rated by the VA as having a compensable service-connected disability of 30 percent or more.

 Veterans Employment Opportunities Act of 1998 (VEOA)